1. Introduction

 In order to ensure that the embedded resource can decide whether or not it is

-willing to adhere to the embedder’s requirements, the policy expressed in an iframe
+willing to adhere to the embedder’s requirements, the policy expressed in an iframe's csp attribute is communicated along with some requests via an "Embedding-CSP" HTTP request

 header.
 The header’s value is represented by the following ABNF [RFC5234]: